 22. Have a €1 beer at The Big Game Brussels.
 On the other side of the stock exchange building from Le Cirio, The Big Game Brussels is known for its excellent drink specials, including €1 beers.
 What more could you want?

 23. Visit Drug Opera.
-I walked past this building in Brussels and instantly fell in love when I saw how well decorated it was for the holidays.
+When I walked past this building in Brussels, I instantly fell in love with how well decorated it was for the holidays.
 Drug Opera has a large menu filled with Belgian beers, cocktails and food.

 WHERE TO STAY IN BRUSSELS

 26. The Captaincy Guesthouse.
 Formerly known as Sleephere Brussels (what it’s called on Hostelworld, which seemed to have better rates than the official website), this place is amazing!
 There’s only room for 12 people at the Captaincy Guesthouse and I stayed in the 4-bed female dorm, which was located in the loft space.
 The large room with single beds had the biggest bathroom I’ve ever seen located steps away.
 Breakfast every morning included fruit, fresh bread and sometimes pastries.
 The owner, Karel and his beautiful dog, Oasis would be at the table every morning too.
 He’d talk to us about our plans and offer suggestions.
 He was extremely friendly and hospitable.
 I highly recommend staying with him when in Brussels.

 ♥ For more Europe hostel recommendations, check out this post.

 ♥ In case you missed it, here’s my entire UK and Europe itinerary as well.

 This post contains affiliate links, which means I may earn a commission at no extra cost to you.